wawrzek/ipstack-test/README.md

 - request python library

 ## IPStack API key
-The key can be obtain from the https://ipstack.com/dashboard website.
+The key can be obtained from the https://ipstack.com/dashboard website.
 The free plan allows to have 100 queries per month.
-Please note, that registration even for free plan, requires providing credit card details.
+Please note, that the registration, even for free plan, requires credit card details.

 ## Python libraries
-This is a Python program which required the requests library.
+This is a Python program which required the *requests* library.
-If the library is not installed system wide all dependencies are defined in the requirements.txt file.
-They can be install a Python virtual environment.
+Dependencies are defined in the requirements.txt file and can be installed into a Python virtual environment.

 ```
 python -m venv ipstack